hashicorp/terraform/website/docs/language/workspaces/via-terraform-cloud.html.md

 Terraform CLI via the same familiar `terraform workspace` subcommands (e.g.
 `list`, `new`, `select`).

-For more on configuring Terraform to use Terraform Cloud, see [TODO]().
+For more on configuring Terraform to use Terraform Cloud, see [Configuring Terraform Cloud](/docs/cli/configuring-terraform-cloud/index.html) in the Terraform CLI documentation.

 For more on Terraform Cloud workspaces, see the [Terraform Cloud documentation on workspaces](/docs/cloud/workspaces/index.html).